 Fighting Owl (Father) is currently on my plate, and it’s a pain in the ass.
 I don’t want to do it, and a part of me is saying skip it because it’s not part of the ending I want.
 Another part of me is indignant at the thought of skipping him–the OCD/pride part of me.
 The problem is, I’ve gotten him down to half his first health bar, and I have no idea what the second phase brings.
 I’ve watched videos of the first part of the fight, and there is a *cheese* so to speak, but like most of the other cheese, it’s predicated on knowing the moveset of the boss.
 With the Great Shinobi Owl, the cheese (by the same YouTuber) was running around in a circle around him and baiting out one of two moves.
 Then, using Whirlwind Slash to hit him before backing away, resetting, and starting again.
 There was one move he did that I had to recognize quickly enough so I could throw firecrackers at him (one of the prosthetic tools) to stop his devastating combo.

-With Owl (Father), the cheese (which he claims can be done without getting hit once, yeah, right) for the first phase consists of running away from him and recognizing three moves that you’re looking for.
+With Owl (Father), the cheese (which the YouTuber claims can be done without getting hit once, yeah, right) for the first phase consists of running away from him and recognizing three moves that you’re looking for.
 Then, a different dodge for each move, and punish.
 He did it with the charged thrust, but that’s high stakes because if Owl (Father) counters it, he’ll kill you in one blow.
 I haven’t even seen the second phase yet, and I can only imagine it’s more bullshittery.
 This leads me to #6.

 6. I just can’t be fucked to learn the bosses this late in the game.
 This is an amalgamation of some of the other points, but I really wanted to emphasize how draining these games are to me.
 Early in the game, I tried to beat Lady Butterfly dozens of time (and I mean 3 or 4 dozen) before I reluctantly looked up the cheese.
 I wanted to beat her in an honorable way, but in the end, I shinobi’ed it.
 It took so much just to get to the second phase, and then to face another health bar with no resources and added bullshit by her?
 Yeah, no.